 What we learn in school may be the foundations, but playing board games allows us to put the concepts into practice!
 Let’s improve on what we’ve learned through play.
 Board games do just that!
 Board games for kids have entered our home and are here to stay.

-Which game will you introduce to your family first?
-I cannot wait to hear which board game you pick.
+Which board game will you introduce to your family first?
+I can’t wait to hear which one you pick.

 More toy ideas for kids: